I’ve been working as a strength coach for endurance athletes for many years.

 How Often Should a Triathlete Strength Train?

 A triathlete should strength train once or twice a week.
-Two strength sessions will help most people avoid any significant amount of soreness, and it will also help maintain the strength and overall fitness levels.
+Two strength sessions will help most people avoid any significant amount of soreness, and they will also help maintain their strength and overall fitness levels.

 Should Triathletes Lift Weights?

 Yes, triathletes should lift weights as part of their triathlon training.
-While it requires a careful balance of avoiding the build-up of too much heavy lean mass in the race season, it’s an important aspect from a speed and overall race results side of things.
+While it requires a careful balance of avoiding the buildup of too much heavy lean mass in the race season, it’s an important aspect from the speed and overall race results side of things.

 Can a Triathlete Be Muscular?

 Yes, a triathlete can be muscular, just not in the bodybuilder sense.
-The more lean mass an athlete builds up, the more weight they have to move forward and the more oxygen their body needs for the run, cycle, and swim phase [3].
+The more lean mass an athlete builds up, the more weight they have to move forward and the more oxygen their body needs for the run, cycle, and swim phases, as shown in the 1991 study published in Science in Sports and Exercise journal [3].

 How Do You Lose Fat While Training for a Triathlon?